A Well-Written and Thorough Durable Power of Attorney is a Real Alternative to Guardianship in New Jersey

 Representative or Protective Payee as a Form of NJ Power of Attorney can be used in place of a NJ Guardianship

 A representative payee is another type of power of attorney.
-This person is appointed to manage Social Security, Veterans’ Administration, Railroad Retirement, public assistance or other state or federal benefits or entitlement program payments on behalf of an individual.
-The representative or protective payee acts much like an attorney-in-fact, but for the limited purpose of assisting another person in a particular benefits program.
+This person is appointed to manage Social Security, Veterans’ Benefits, Railroad Retirement, public assistance and/or other state and federal benefits or entitlement program payments on behalf of an individual.
+The representative or protective payee acts much like an attorney-in-fact, but for the limited purpose of assisting another person in a benefits program.

 In some states like New Jersey, a proceeding to protect the finances of an adult is called a “conservatorship.”
 Like a guardianship, a conservatorship is a court-supervised arrangement for a person who cannot handle his or her own financial affairs (called the “conservatee”).
 The person appointed to oversee the affairs of another is called the “conservator.”

 A conservatorship can cover the “financial estate” only (meaning the conservatee’s assets and income).
-In New Jersey, it does not cover the life care needs of a “person” (meaning the conservatee’s physical well-being).
-Unlike the guardianship of the person, there is no such thing as a “conservatorship of the person”.
+In New Jersey, a conservatorship does not cover the life care needs of a “person” (meaning the conservatee’s physical well-being).
+Unlike the guardianship of the person, there is no such thing as a “conservatorship of an incapacitated person”.
 If that is what is needed then your only option is a guardianship.

 A conservatorship proceeding is voluntary.
-In other words, it can’t be forced upon a person who does not want another to handle his or her affairs.
-To start a conservatorship, the person needing assistance (called the “conservatee”) petitions the Superior Court (probate part) to appoint a designated individual (called the “conservator”) to manage his or her affairs.
+In other words, it can’t be forced upon a person who does not want someone else to handle his or her affairs.
+To start a conservatorship, the person needing assistance (called the “conservatee”) petitions the Superior Court (probate part) to appoint a designated individual (called the “conservator”) to manage his or her financial affairs.